 Weekday meals are provided by the residence hall and weekend meals covered by a meal allowance paid out from within the program budget.

 Additional Items to Consider

 U.S. citizens do not need a visa to travel to Argentina.
 Until early 2016, visitors from the USA needed to pay an entry fee in advance of their departure.
-The entry fee is equivalent to the money the U.S. government charges Argentine citizens to apply for a visa to travel to the United States.
+The entry fee was equivalent to the money the U.S. government charges Argentine citizens to apply for a visa to travel to the United States.
 This entry fee was waived for U.S. citizens in early 2016 until further notice.
 If Argentina were to restore the fee, prospective students and participants would be notified by the co-directors of the JMU in Argentina program.

 This program is targeted towards sophomores through seniors, but first-year students who meet the language requirement have also enjoyed the JMU in Argentina program.